RitataLU/MethylC-analyzer/README.md

 * Differentially Methylated Regions (DMRs)
 * DMRs Fold Enrichment (DMRs location enerichment)
 * Differentially Methylated Genes (DMGs)
-* Whole genome chromosome View for each profie & comparison between groups
+* Whole genome chromosome View for each profile & comparison between groups
-* Metaplot for each profie & comparison between groups
+* Metaplot for each profile & comparison between groups

 # system requirement
 * CPU：No special restrictions, but CPU has 16 cores is more efficient